Tracking Customer Satisfaction, Netflix Ad Rollout, & More | Weekly Marketing News

 In digital marketing news, 2021 is looking like an exciting year for video advertising.
 As consumers become more and more interested in relevant ad experiences, many marketers are looking to apply an audience-first approach to their video advertising campaigns.
 MarTechSeries explores this shift in perspective in a new article.
 In past years, marketers have considered video advertising to be a limited format when it came to personalization.
 But recently, video consumption has become a more interactive experience for consumers, and MarTechSeries believes there are three keys to effective video ads –– custom video creative, considerate format delivery, and audience segmentation.
 Marketers who carefully consider these three factors will find that video advertising is the key to success in 2021.

 And in Connected TV news, cord-cutting has continued to accelerate into the new year.
 A new report from The Trade Desk has found that 27% of U.S. households say they will be cancelling their pay-TV package by the end of 2021.
 According to their second Future of TV survey, this is nearly double the rate of last year, which reached 15% and was still far above the single digit rates of previous years.
-This is in part due to the pandemic, which has driven down the time Americans watch traditional TV as they increasingly turn to streaming services in order to watch their favorite shows.
+This is in part due to the pandemic, which has driven down the time Americans watch linear TV as they increasingly turn to streaming services in order to watch their favorite shows.
 At the time of the report, 68% of view time has been dedicated to streaming, with traditional time only making up 28%.
-And marketers are aware of this shift –– CTV is the top choice for marketers looking to re-allocate their budgets, and more than half of those surveyed have said that they plan on making sure they have skills in both traditional and Connected TV.
+And marketers are aware of this shift –– CTV advertising is the top choice for marketers looking to re-allocate their budgets, and more than half of those surveyed have said that they plan on making sure they have skills in both traditional and Connected TV.

 Check out the rest of the marketing headlines that caught our eye this week below.